In this section

-At the Herma Heart Center, we recognize that care prior to and following surgery dramatically affects outcomes.
+At the Herma Heart Institute, we recognize that care prior to and following surgery dramatically affects outcomes.
 So we leave nothing to chance.
 About half of heart defects surface in tests before a baby is born, offering opportunities to plan the best care surrounding a baby’s arrival.
 Based on our experience and research, Children’s Hospital offers patients and families resources such as the following:

 - Our Fetal Heart Program, in which cardiologists specializing in the pre-birth care of infants work with parents and surgeons to diagnose problems and plan post-delivery care.

 - Froedtert & The Medical College of Wisconsin's Birth Center, located inside Children's Hospital, allows mothers to deliver their babies with a neonatal operating room close by.
 Research shows that outcomes improve when we reduce the time in getting fragile newborns into surgery.